-It must also be pointed out that - as required under the Bank's Remuneration Policy - even in the case of these managers, the distinction between the two components of remuneration is established in advance, taking due account of the Bank's situation in terms of assets, revenues and liquidity, together with the terms and conditions (so-called gates) regulating entitlement to incentives and bonuses and barring access to some or all of the same, if left unmet, and the portion of remuneration represented by the incentive, is not subject to any guaranteed minimum amount, and may, in fact, be deferred and even recovered by the company (malus or claw-back systems) pursuant to mechanisms that take account of the same factors considered when drawing up the related sustainability criteria.
+It must also be pointed out that even in the case of these managers, the distinction between the two components of remuneration is established in advance, taking due account of the Bank's situation in terms of assets, revenues and liquidity, together with the terms and conditions (so-called "gates") regulating entitlement to incentives and bonuses and barring access to some or all of the same, if left unmet, the portion of remuneration represented by the incentive is not subject to any guaranteed minimum amount, and may, in fact, be deferred and even recovered by the company (malus or claw-back systems).
 At the same time, incentivising mechanisms are structured so as not to give rise to conflicts with the best interests of customers, with a view to ensuring that customers are treated with the utmost correctness and propriety, and, consequently avoid any and all related legal and reputational risks for the Bank.

 The system of incentives and bonuses currently applicable to these managers is therefore already structured both to protect the bank's assets against capital stability risks, and to promote the propriety and correctness of operations so as to better serve the customer's interests.
-Furthermore, in order to ensure the timely orientation of the bank's sales efforts, in line with normal practice, the aforesaid system of incentives and bonuses was presented and illustrated to its various beneficiaries in December, envisaging for many amongst them a ratio in excess of 1:1 between the variable and fixed components of remuneration.
-The remuneration structure, on the whole, is fruit of the steady growth underway in the financial advice and private banking sectors, with Banca Generali as one of the main players, with top levels of per capita productivity in terms of net inflows, both total inflows and inflows from managed and insurance products.
+Furthermore, in case managers remarkably achieve all objectives, the aforesaid system of incentives and bonuses may envisage for them a ratio in excess of 1:1 between the variable and fixed components of remuneration.
+The remuneration structure, on the whole, is fruit of the steady growth underway in the financial advice and private banking sectors, with Banca Generali as one of the main players, with top levels of per-capita productivity in terms of net inflows, both total inflows and inflows from managed and insurance products.

-It must be pointed out that these performance levels have been achieved as a result of not only specific strategic and sales policies implemented by the Bank, but also through the careful selection and training of network managers which, over time, has borne fruit in the form of a technically competent, highly skilled managers who have contributed heavily to the achievement of particularly satisfying results, in terms of both the coordinated networks' sales productivity and the recruitment of experienced professionals coming from other companies, whilst constantly enforcing compliance with applicable ethical standards by all network managers, especially with a view to ensuring that all advice provided and all the products and services placed by each of them are always in the best interests of customers.
+It must be pointed out that these performance levels have been achieved as a result of not only specific strategic and sales policies implemented by the Bank, but also through the careful selection and training of network managers which, over time, have borne fruit in the form of a technically competent, highly skilled managers.
+The latter have contributed heavily to the achievement of particularly satisfying results, in terms of both the coordinated networks' sales productivity and the recruitment of experienced professionals coming from other companies, whilst constantly enforcing compliance with applicable ethical standards by all network managers, also with a view to ensuring that all advice provided and all the products and services placed by each of them are always in the best interests of customers.